-Everyone's DNA is different: some people have extra bits, some people have missing bits and some people have bits that have moved to a different place on a chromosome, or to a different chromosome.
+Everyone's DNA is different: some people have extra bits, some people have missing bits and some people have bits that have moved to a different place on a chromosome.

-Inside your DNA there is an extra bit, where one little piece of DNA is copied more times than in most people.
-It is in the first chapter of your 'instruction book': chromosome one.
-Your extra piece of DNA is called a microduplication.
-Micro means a very little piece, and duplication means an extra copy.
+Inside your DNA there is a bit missing, one little piece of DNA has been lost so you have one less copy than most people.
+It is in the second chapter of your 'instruction book': chromosome two.
+Your missing piece of DNA is called a microdeletion.
+Micro means a very little piece, and deletion means a copy is missing.

-Other people also have the extra bit of chromosome one like you.
-Just like people without this extra piece of DNA, you are all very different from each other.
-Lots of people don't even know they have it.
+Other people also have this missing bit of chromosome two like you.
+Just like people without this missing piece of DNA, you are all very different from each other.
+Lots of people don't even know they have a piece of chromosome two missing.

-Some people with the extra bit of DNA find some things harder to do than people without it, but this is different for each person.
+Some people with the missing bit of DNA find some things harder to do than people who are not missing this piece of DNA, but this is different for each person.

-Some people with the extra bit of chromosome one take a bit longer to learn how to walk and talk when they are babies.
+Some people with this missing piece of chromosome two take a bit longer to learn how to talk when they are little.
 Some children need a bit more help at school to understand things properly.
-Some children have to try a bit harder to make friends with other children.
+Some children have to try a bit harder to make friends with other children and some children worry a lot.

-It is good to know about your extra bit of DNA, because now if you find some things difficult to do, your family and teachers will be able to help you even more than before.
+It is good to know about your missing bit of DNA, because now if you find some things difficult to do, your family and teachers will be able to help you even more than before.